Net Metering Pakistan

 Installation Facility

-After the payments, the DISCO office will install and commission the proposed facility within thirty working days, following confirmation of the license by Nepra to DG.
+After the payments are made, the DISCO office will install and commission the proposed facility within 30 working days following confirmation of the license by Nepra to DG.

 License Fee Structure For Net Metering